MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-migration.md

    > To target consumer Microsoft accounts (MSAs), add an organization with the following tenant ID: 9188040d-6c67-4c5b-b112-36a304b66dad.

    > [!TIP]
-   > The TRV2 policy is created but not in effect.
+   > The tenant restrictions v2 policy is created but not in effect.

-## Enable TRV2
+## Enable tenant restrictions v2

 Create a new header using your tenant ID and policy ID values.
 Update your network proxies to inject a new header.

    > [!NOTE]
-   > When you update a network proxy to inject the new sec-Restrict-Tenant-Access-Policy header, remove the two TRV1 headers: Restrict-Access-To-Tenants and Restrict-Access-Context.
+   > When you update a network proxy to inject the new sec-Restrict-Tenant-Access-Policy header, remove the two tenant restrictions v1 headers: Restrict-Access-To-Tenants and Restrict-Access-Context.

    > [!TIP]
    > Update the network proxies in a phased rollout.
-Save the current TRV1 headers and values.
+Save the current tenant restrictions v1 headers and values.

    > [!IMPORTANT]
    > Create a rollback plan in case you experience issues.

 Confirm proxy support for the following options:

-* **Upgrade one proxy at a time with the TRV2 header** - Users who egress through this router receive the updated header and the new policy applies.
+* **Upgrade one proxy at a time with the tenant restrictions v2 header** - Users who egress through this router receive the updated header and the new policy applies.
 Monitor for issues.
 If no issues arise, update the next proxy and continue until you update all proxies.
 * **Update header injection based on users** - Some proxies require authenticated users and might select which header to inject based on users and groups.
 Roll out the new TRV2 header to a test group of users.
 Monitor for issues.
 If no issues arise, add more users in phases until 100% of traffic is in scope.
-* **Update the service to apply the new TRV2 header all at one time** - This option isn't recommended.
+* **Update the service to apply the new tenant restrictions v2 header all at one time** - This option isn't recommended.

 As you roll out the new header updates, test and validate that users experience the expected behaviors.

 ## Monitor

-When TRV2 and cross-tenant access outbound settings are deployed, monitor your sign-in logs and/or use the [Cross-tenant activity workbook](~/identity/monitoring-health/workbook-cross-tenant-access-activity.md) to verify users don’t access unauthorized tenants.
+When tenant restrictions v2 and cross-tenant access outbound settings are deployed, monitor your sign-in logs and/or use the [Cross-tenant activity workbook](~/identity/monitoring-health/workbook-cross-tenant-access-activity.md) to verify users don’t access unauthorized tenants.
 These tools help identify who accesses what external applications.
 You can configure cross-tenant access outbound settings and tenant restrictions to limit outbound access based on group membership and/or specific applications.

 ## Next steps